Molar incisor hypomineralisation

 What is molar incisor hypomineralisation?

 Molar incisor hypomineralisation (MIH) is a developmental condition which affects the enamel (outer layer) of teeth.
-The enamel is softer than usual and at a higher risk of developing decay.
+The enamel is softer than usual and therefore at a higher risk of developing decay, crumbling or chipping.
 It often affects one or more of the adult molars (back teeth) and sometimes the incisors (front teeth).

 Signs and symptoms

-The teeth may be painful and/or sensitive to brushing or to certain foods and drinks.
+The teeth may be painful or sensitive, especially when brushing or eating hot, cold or sweet foods.
 In more severe cases, areas of the teeth may crumble or break away easily.
-This is more common with affected back teeth.
+This is more common with back teeth that are affected.

-The exact cause is not fully understood, however, it's thought a traumatic birth or a severe illness between birth and two-years-old may be linked.
-During this time, the affected teeth start to develop and as a result, any stress the body incurs may cause a disruption in tooth development, resulting in MIH.
+The exact cause is not fully understood; however, it is thought that a traumatic birth or a severe illness between birth and three years old may be linked.
+During this time, the affected teeth start to develop and, as a result, do not form properly, resulting in MIH.
 Sometimes there is no obvious identifiable cause.
+Around one in eight children in the UK are affected by this condition.

-- fillings (temporary or permanent) if there is any decay or breakdown in the tooth
+- fillings (temporary or permanent) if there is any decay or breakdown in the tooth.
+This usually involves numbing using local anaesthesia, especially if the tooth is sensitive and if drilling is required

-Stainless steel crowns or temporary fillings are often considered a temporary measure for stabilisation and to prevent further breakdown before the correct time for tooth removal.
+Preformed metal crowns or temporary fillings are often considered as a temporary measure for stabilisation and to prevent further breakdown before the correct time for tooth removal.

 For front teeth, treatment may involve: